Puget Sound Navigation Company: History

 PSNC retained the assets used in their Canadian operations and, after the 1951 downsizing, operated a much-reduced fleet of five ships as Black Ball Ferries, Ltd. on routes between Vancouver and Nanaimo, and across Howe Sound and Jervis Inlet.
 The first all-Canadian route began on August 11, 1951 and was between Horseshoe Bay (in West Vancouver) and Gibsons Landing on BC's Sunshine Coast.
 In November 1961, this company sold most of its assets to BC Ferries, which had commenced operations in June 1960 as a division of the British Columbia Toll Highways and Bridges Authority, a Crown corporation of the British Columbia provincial government.

 The current descendant of the Black Ball Line is Black Ball Ferry Line, which currently operates only one route across the Strait of Juan de Fuca, between Port Angeles and Victoria, using the MV Coho, built in 1959.

 Originally Black Ball Line had a second service known as Black Ball Freight Service which was a subsidiary of the Puget Sound Navigation.
 It is unclear when the subsidiary was created.
 In 1936 R.J.
 Acheson purchased the subsidiary.
 In 1952, Acheson and his wife organized a new subsidiary of Black Ball Freight Service, naming it Black Ball Transport, Inc. By 2008 Black Ball Transport was renamed to its current name.
 Black Ball Freight Service ended in 2008.

 Acquisitions

 Neah Bay Dock Company

 The Neah Bay Dock Company was a subsidiary of the Puget Sound Navigation Company.
 In 1929 the Neah Bay Dock company owned a wharf and a hotel in Neah Bay, Washington.

+In popular culture

+"The Black Ball Ferry Line"

+In February of 1951, Bing Crosby collaborated with the Andrews Sisters to record "The Black Ball Ferry Line," a song about the line's boats and routes throughout Puget Sound.
+The song mentions many of the Black Ball ferries by name, most of which became Washington State Ferries later that same year.
+The song is played over speakers on the Coho the beginning and end of each crossing.